SimonCoste/SimonCoste.github.io/posts/tips.md

 ### condition ? yes : no

-This is the same as in Python.
-Instead of writing
+This is the same as in C. Instead of writing
 ```
 if condition
     x = 0